 The standout finding: Testers at organizations who have successfully completed DevOps transformation were four times more likely to say their organizations prioritized testing as a key part of the transformation effort.
-We also looked at actual vs. expected test automation rates and found that most organizations expected significant gains, but in reality, experienced only modest increases in test automation rates.
+We also looked at actual vs. expected test automation rates and found that most organizations planned to scale testing significantly but achieved only modest increases in test automation rates.

 Across all DevOps maturity levels, survey respondents report spending most of their time, on average, performing these five tasks:

 That’s right – testers still spend more time on testing than they do on anything else.
-Even as enterprises dive headlong into new development and delivery methods, it turns out the that answer to the question, “What does a software tester do?” is still pretty simple.
-But when we broke down the results by DevOps maturity level, some interesting trends emerged.
+It turns out that the answer to the question, “What does a software tester do?” is still pretty simple.
+But when we segmented survey responses according to DevOps maturity level, some interesting trends emerged.

-We found that in organizations where DevOps transformation is complete or in progress, testing strategy took the top spot, and updating/maintaining automated tests also made the top five.
-In contrast, in the least mature organizations (those who said DevOps transformation hasn’t started and it isn’t a priority), testing strategy didn’t make the top five.
-Those testers said they spent the most time on implementation and documentation (of both issues found and manual tests).
+We found that in organizations where DevOps transformation is complete or in progress, testing strategy took the top spot, and updating/maintaining automated tests also made the list of the top five ways testers spend their time.
+In contrast, in the least mature organizations (those who said DevOps transformation hasn’t started and it isn’t a priority), testing strategy didn’t even make it into the top five.
+Those testers said they spent the most time on implementation and documentation.